odoo/odoo/doc/howtos/backend.rst

 display and search behaviors.
 The field used for these purposes can be overridden by setting :attr:`~openerp.models.Model._rec_name`.

-.. admonition:: Exercise 2 — define a model
+.. admonition:: Exercise 2 — Define a model
     :class: exercise

     Define a new data model *Course* in the *openacademy* module.
 A course